 This list wouldn’t be complete without some version of the mighty Bugatti Veyron.
 We’re shining our spotlight on the the Mansory Vivere edition here, because not only is it one of the fastest cars in the world, it’s one of the most expensive.

-Augmented by German witch doctors Mansory, the 1,200-hp Veyron starts out as a Grand Sport Vitesse Roadster, only to be adorned with a gorgeous carbon-fiber body, a new spoiler package, upgraded LED lights, a revamped cabin, and a redesigned front grill.
+Augmented by German witch doctors Mansory, the 1,200-hp Veyron starts out as a Grand Sport Vitesse Roadster, only to be adorned with a gorgeous carbon-fiber body, a new spoiler package, upgraded LED lights, a revamped cabin, and a redesigned front grille.
 Further classifying the Veyron as a work of art, maps of historic race events like the Targa Florio are laser etched into the exterior and interior.
 Oh, and it can do 254 mph.

 With an asking price of $3 million, the Ferrari Sergio isn’t the most expensive car on our list.
-It is, however, one of the most highly-coveted vehicles in the world, as only six were ever made.
+It is, however, one of the most highly coveted vehicles in the world, as only six were ever made.

 Crafted by legendary Italian design house Pininfarina, the Sergio is essentially a Ferrari 458 Spider with a completely new body and interior.
 That means a 4.5-liter V8 sends a whopping 562 hp to the rear wheels, but because the Sergio is lighter than the 458, it’s quicker and handles better.
 The new body doesn’t just save weight — it’s chock-full of interesting details like aerodynamic headrests that are built directly into the roll cage.

 With so few examples built, the Sergio’s purchase process wasn’t as simple as strolling up to a Ferrari dealership.
-No, each owner was chosen by automaker itself, making it one of the rare invite-only vehicles in automotive history.
+No, each owner was chosen by the automaker itself, making it one of the rare invite-only vehicles in automotive history.